jiehu567/PythonLearning/README.md

 # PythonLearning
-Coursera Assignments, Python for everybody and Python Data Structure courses by Michigan U.
+Some codes are for Coursera Assignments, Python for everybody and Python Data Structure courses by Michigan U.
+Others' are codes for playing with data structures